-This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that Ede & Ravenscroft has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
-The statement was approved by the Board of Directors on 17th March 2019.
+This statement sets out the steps that Ede & Ravenscroft has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
+The statement was approved by the Board of Directors on 28th April 2023.

 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
 Ede & Ravenscroft has a zero tolerance approach to any form of modern slavery.
 We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.

 Ede & Ravenscroft is London’s oldest tailor and robe maker and provides legal, ceremonial and academic dress, menswear, womenswear and graduation services.